isaacovercast/QuoteWall/README.md

 * "I'm updating my prior."
 "On what?"
 "Pyjamas." - A.K.
 2/2, fully talking in sleep.
 * "We gotta talk about taxonomy." - A.R.
 2/21
 * "I'm haunted by deadlines." - H. Krehn 2/28
+* "The best person to do favors for is yourself in the future." - I.O.
+3/4

 # AK
 * "People can't get enough of hemipenes." - (9/24/15)